coxinhaswap/pancake-document/tokenomics/cake/README.md

 ## The basics

-CAKE is the delicious token that powers the PancakeSwap ecosystem.
+CAKE is the delicious token that powers the CoxinhaSwap ecosystem.

-Earn CAKE from Farms and Syrup Pools, win it in the lottery, or [buy it on the exchange](../../products/pancakeswap-exchange/), then explore its use cases:
+Earn CAKE from Farms and Syrup Pools, win it in the lottery, or [buy it on the exchange](../../products/CoxinhaSwap-exchange/), then explore its use cases:

 * Stake it in [Syrup Pools](../../products/syrup-pool/) to earn free tokens
-* Use it in [Yield Farms](https://docs.pancakeswap.finance/products/yield-farming) to earn more CAKE
+* Use it in [Yield Farms](https://docs.CoxinhaSwap.finance/products/yield-farming) to earn more CAKE
-* Buy Lottery tickets in the [PancakeSwap Lottery](../../products/lottery/)
+* Buy Lottery tickets in the [CoxinhaSwap Lottery](../../products/lottery/)
 * Participate in [IFO Token Sales](../../products/ifo-initial-farm-offering/)
 * Create your [Pancake Profile](../../products/nft-profile-system/) and mint NFTs
-* [Vote on proposals](../../products/voting/) relating to the PancakeSwap ecosystem
+* [Vote on proposals](../../products/voting/) relating to the CoxinhaSwap ecosystem

 But that's not all -- there's much more on the horizon for CAKE!